tsib0/aw-reporting/README.md

 <code>$ vi aw-reporting/src/main/resources/aw-report-sample.properties</code>

-Fill in the following fields with your MCC acount ID and developer token.
+Fill in the following fields with your MCC account ID and developer token.

 >mccAccountId=